-In 2010 to 2011, the Board of Trustees will start discussion on a new cohort tracking project from the Learning Communities program.
-(PAC)
+In 2011-12, the Board of Trustees will continue its discussions on the Summer 2010 Bridge cohort tracking project from the Learning Communities program.
+Updates will also be given to PAC for discussion and recommended actions.
+(Student Services)

 College Goal 11: The College will improve effectiveness and consistency of dialogue between and among departments, committees, teams and employee groups across the campus.